daniel-schroeder-dev/m11-transcrypt/README.md

 ./build.py
 ```

-If you want to get fancy, you can install `entr` and have it watch the directory:
+If you want to get fancy, you can install `entr` and have it watch the directory (note that this will block this terminal, so you'll need to open another tab and make sure to re-activate the virtual environment):

 ```bash
 sudo apt-get install entr